BobbyTables1337/Undutmaning25-Loken/README.md

-# Undutmaning25-Loken
+# Undutmaning25 - CTF challenge "Löken"
-WriteUp for CTF-Challenge "Löken" for Undutmaning25 CTF
+WriteUp

 We (CTF-Team Shellskapsresan) worked on this during the CTF Undutmaning 2025 but we didnt finish it during the CTF, but it got me so frustrated I had to revisit it afterwards to solve it, so here is a small quick and dirty writeup.